 My Hilux build used air jacks and although they have been a fantastic addition to the chassis the amount of effort in making them, plumbing them and supplying them with Nitrogen Vs the amount of time they are used seems like a bit of a waste.
 This are a much simpler solution.

 From there it was a mix of cutting, bending, notching and perfecting.

-Theres a process that takes place throughout all of this work and its detailed in our ETSFab roll cage course.
+Theres a process that takes place throughout all of this work and its detailed in my new roll cage skills fabrication skills course.